Herat University: Achievements

 Herat University had as of 2012 graduated about 6039 specialists.

 Faculty

 Herat University has 16 faculties and 71 departments, the students are studying in different faculties and different fields.
-Right now, Herat University has 457 faculty members and 17,898 students.

-Herat University faculties are Agriculture, Applied Science, Computer Science, Economics, Education, Engineering, Fine Arts, Journalism, Law & political Sciences, Literature & Humanities, Medicine, Public Administration, Dentistry, social sciences, Theology & Islamic Studies, and Veterinary Science.
+Herat University faculties are Agriculture, Applied Science, Computer Science, Economics, Education, Engineering, Fine Arts, Journalism, Law & Political Sciences, Literature & Humanities, Medicine, Public Administration, Dentistry, Social Sciences, Theology & Islamic Studies, and Veterinary Science.

 Herat University is a major regional university and supports 4 filial universities in western provinces of the country.
 These universities are located in Nimrooz, Badghis, Farah, and Ghor.